What is an RF Division?

 Are you ready to become a community leader?
 Let’s be frank, Divisions are hard work.
 You’re in for it.
 But it takes a lot to become an RF wide legend, and you already know that.
 Below is a link that will set you on your path forward to becoming a Division Leader.
 This application will allow you to apply for Division status, but first, you must meet a few requirements.

-- Have a dedicated leadership team of at least 2 RF Members, destined to become Division Leaders.
+- Have a dedicated leadership team, destined to become Division Leaders.